evilrobot-01/HoneyComb/README.md

 This rough guide provides steps for getting a working Arch Linux ARM install on the HoneyComb LX2K.
 The steps were documented as I first installed things from an x86 Arch machine and then later updated as I progressed with work on the machine itself.
 Please also note that I am pretty new to Arch and Linux so some of this might not be the best way to go about things.
 Any corrections/tips/pointers greatly appreciated!
 Based on information from https://gist.github.com/meme/c1f1101fac0f58e883ae08872f19b883 and https://dev.to/lizthegrey/first-experiences-with-honeycomb-lx2k-26be.

 ## Building UEFI firmware
-Ensure required packages are installed:

-    sudo pacman -S acpica dtc

-Clone the git repository and fix the missing `arch` command in the build script (if applicable to your current distro):

-    git clone --depth 1 https://github.com/SolidRun/lx2160a_uefi.git && cd lx2160a_uefi
-    sed -i 's/HOST_ARCH=`arch`/HOST_ARCH=`uname -m`/' runme.sh
+There are issues building the firmware using GCC > 10, so we will use the gcc:10 Docker image, mounting a directory on the host to copy the resulting image.
+Run the below command, which should result in an active command prompt within the container.
+Amend the /host/images location to the directory you want to mount on the host.

+    sudo docker run --name lx2160a_uefi -it -v /host/images:/home/hc gcc:10

-Next run the script with INITIALIZE to ensure all the required firmware build tools are installed and submodules are fetched from source and then start the build of the firmware, adapting your memory speed as applicable.
+Run the following commands within the container to install the required packages, clone the git repository, initialise the build tools (along with required submodules being fetched from source), build the firmware and then copy the resulting image to the mounted volume.
+Adapting your memory speed as applicable.
 I also increased the SOC/bus speed.

+    apt update && apt install device-tree-compiler && apt install gettext && apt install iasl cd /home && git clone --depth 1 https://github.com/SolidRun/lx2160a_uefi.git && cd lx2160a_uefi
-    INITIALIZE=1 . ./runme.sh
+    bash # open a new shell as the next command exits the existing shell INITIALIZE=1 . ./runme.sh
     DDR_SPEED=3200 SOC_SPEED=2200 BUS_SPEED=800 ./runme.sh # Or replace DDR_SPEED=3200 with DDR_SPEED=2900 XMP_PROFILE=2 if memory supports XMP

-Once built, check the images directory:

-    $ ls images
-    lx2160acex7_2200_700_3200_8_5_2.img
+    cp images/lx2160acex7_*.img /home/hc
+    exit

+Finally clean up the Docker containers/images

+    sudo docker stop lx2160a_uefi && sudo docker rm lx2160a_uefi
+    sudo docker rmi gcc:10
+    sudo docker container prune
+    sudo docker image prune

 Finally flash the firmware to a SD card.
 Use lsblk to list the disks and check through the output to find the correct target disk.
 When doing it on my x86 machine it was listed as sdX I believe, but when doing again recently on the HoneyComb it was mmcblk0.

     lsblk
-    sudo dd if=images/lx2160acex7_2200_700_3200_8_5_2.img of=/dev/mmcblk0 conv=fsync
+    sudo dd if=images/lx2160acex7_2200_800_3200_8_5_2_sd_ee5c233.img of=/dev/mmcblk0 conv=fsync

 Insert the SD card into the Honeycomb, connect the USB console cable and then fire up minicom (ensuring you disable hardware/software flow control under serial port setup and then save for future) before finally powering up the Honeycomb to check the firmware loads up.
 You could also use a monitor connected directly if required, but the linked articles said not to and when I first attempted this I didnt yet have a GPU installed.